nick-mancuso/grammar-tester/README.md

 # grammar-tester
-Simple parser to compare two grammar's parsing ability and performance on a given directory of Java files.
+Simple parser to compare an ANTLR4 Java grammar's parsing ability and performance on a given directory of Java files.

 ## RESULTS